theIYD/i-redux/README.md

 ## i-redux

 A raw, holistic write of [redux](https://github.com/reduxjs/redux).
-Meant only for practice purposes.
+Meant only for learning & practice purposes.